 Restore does not currently carry out any automated decision making.

-Restrictions (GDPR Chapter 3 Article 23)
+Restrictions (UK GDPR Chapter 3 Article 23)

 Please note that some of these rights only apply in certain circumstances and we may not be able to fulfil every request, particularly: